 Location: Nepal-China border, Mahalangur Himal (Himalayas) | Height: 8,485 m (27,838 ft) | Rank: 5th highest mountain in the world | First Climbed: May 15, 1955 (Lionel Terray & Jean Couzy, French expedition) | Other Names: None widely used; Makalu is derived from the Sanskrit "Maha Kala" (Great Black)

 Mount Makalu is another beautiful mountain in the Himalayas.
-Makalu mountain is located in Nepal.
+Makalu Mountain is located in Nepal.
 Specifically, it's situated in the Mahalangur range of the Nepal Himalayas, with the summit lying along the border between Nepal and Tibet (China).
 It's the fifth-highest mountain in the world.
 It is precisely 8,485 meters above sea level.
 Due to its challenging climbs, only the bravest and most experienced climbers have the guts to reach its pyramid-shaped peak, which deserves respect and love.
 Makalu's most notable feature is its distinctive pyramid-shaped, ruffed peak.
 It's also known for being a challenging and difficult mountain to climb, considered one of the harder eight-thousanders.

 Mt.
 Makalu is positioned 19 kilometers southeast of Mount Everest.
-Makalu I, the main peak, is situated in Makalu Village Development Committee within Sankhuwasabha District in Eastern Nepal.
+Makalu I, the main peak, is situated in the Makalu Village Development Committee within the Sankhuwasabha District in Eastern Nepal.
 The nearest settlement to Makalu I is Sadema, 41.4 km away.

 Cho Oyu

-Location: Nepal-China border, Mahalangur Himal (Himalayas) | Height: 8,188 m (26,864 ft) | Rank: 6th highest mountain in the world | First Climbed: October 19, 1954 (Herbert Tichy, Joseph Jöchler & Pasang Dawa Lama, Austrian expedition) | Other Names: "Turquoise Goddess" in Tibetan
+Location: Nepal-China border, Mahalangur Himal (Himalayas) | Height: 8,188 m (26,864 ft) | Rank: 6th highest summit in the world | First Climbed: October 19, 1954 (Herbert Tichy, Joseph Jöchler & Pasang Dawa Lama, Austrian expedition) | Other Names: "Turquoise Goddess" in Tibetan

-Mount Cho Oyu is the sixth-highest peak in the world.
+Mount Cho Oyu is the sixth-highest summit in the world.
 Its highest point is 8,188 meters high, which is 26,864 feet.
 People worldwide try to climb the "Turquoise Goddess," a mountain in Nepal's Khumbu region.
 One of the most accessible 8,000-meter peaks.
 It's also known for being a relatively accessible 8,000-meter peak, making it a popular destination for high-altitude climbers, including those preparing for Everest.
 Additionally, the mountain offers a rich cultural experience, with trekkers passing through Tibetan villages and monasteries.

 Mt.
 Dhaulagiri